BigTimeStats/beach-volleyball/README.md

 **Some notes:**

 The player names have been sorted alphabetically for a winning or losing team.
-This means that "Nick Lucena" should always appear in "w_player1" and "Phil Dalhauser" should appear in "w_player2".
+This means that "Nick Lucena" should always appear in "w_player1" and "Phil Dalhausser" should appear in "w_player2".

 Age is calculated as: (event date - birthdate) / 365.25, rounded to 7 decimals.